 According to HubSpot, there are over 2.38 billion monthly active users on Facebook and 1 billion active monthly users on Instagram.
 Pinterest, Snapchat, Twitter, and LinkedIn have equally impressive numbers.
 And these numbers are growing.
 More and more individuals are using social media to interact with friends, share news and information, and get recommendations.

-Your business needs to meet these billions of people where they already are: on social media.
+Social Media isn't dead at all; your business needs to meet these billions of people where they already are: on social media.

 That's not to say you will reach a billion people through social media.
 That should never be your intention...even if you believe your product or service would serve everyone worldwide.
 Instead, your social media use should be targeted.